Nielsen Hayden genealogy

 "Genealogy: Where you confuse the dead and irritate the living."
 (Unknown)

 We are Patrick and Teresa Nielsen Hayden, a married couple of writers and editors in Brooklyn, New York.
-The database that starts at these two roots shows who we provisionally believe to be our (known) ancestors, plus collateral relatives and associated lines that interest us.
+The database that starts at these two roots shows who we believe to be our (known) ancestors, plus collateral relatives and associated lines that interest us.
+Everything here is based on at least one primary or secondary source, public or private, but naturally all of it is subject to revision as new knowledge emerges.
 All genealogy is a work in progress.

 Overall shape of our immediate ancestry